 Take note, however, that what is obvious to one party may not be obvious to another, such as the famous example of the spilled hot McDonald’s coffee.
 While most people would assume coffee is hot, a victim held the company liable for burn injuries caused by the coffee, in part due to the lack of a warning label.

 However, when the risk is not obvious or predictable, product liability laws require a manufacturer to provide a warning.
-For example, pharmaceutical manufacturers of any potential dangerous drugs that cause any side effects must make the effects known.
+For example, pharmaceutical manufacturers of any potentially dangerous drugs that cause any side effects must make the effects known.

 Even though the effects are mostly known, tobacco companies—defendants in one of the most famous failures to warn mass torts in history—must still provide a warning label about the cancer-causing effects of smoking on the packaging.

 Failure to warn cases are negligence-based product liability cases.
 The elements of these cases are as follows.